taxjar/taxjar-woocommerce-plugin/readme.txt

 3. TaxJar for WooCommerce Plugin Settings

 == Changelog ==

+= 3.2.9 (2021-06-07)
+* Add support for tax calculation in WooCommerce cart and checkout blocks.

 = 3.2.8 (2021-05-27)
 * Fix tax calculation issues on fee only orders when created in admin dashboard or through Woo REST API.